soviaakusuma/secore-template-2/README.md

 - replace `secore-template` in `docker-compose.yml`
 - update `Jenkinsfile` to change the project name
 - run "./gradlew clean" to get rid of any secore artefacts (also check in docker/)
+- add the project to a remote git repository. (you can't build without this step).
 - build and run the microservice: `./run`
 - update `README.md` to remove these instructions :)